Millions of Americanslive in a federal healthcare shortage area.

 Hospital Score

-Proximity to hospital inpatient capacity and emergency/trauma care, weighted by bed count, CMS star rating, and patient-experience scores.
+Access to hospital inpatient capacity and emergency/trauma care, using bed count and public facility context where available.

 Travel Score

-How much friction a resident hits getting to care: drive times, transit coverage, and the share of households without a vehicle.
+How much friction a resident hits getting to care: distance, transit context, and the share of households without a vehicle.

 People Score